Bio / Statement

 Bio:

-Charlie Milgrim is a multimedia artist from New York City.
-She moved to the Bay Area to attend the California College of the Arts and later received her MFA from the University of California, Berkeley.
+Charlie Milgrim is a multimedia artist from New York City who moved to the Bay Area to attend the California College of the Arts and later received her MFA from the University of California, Berkeley.
 Since then, she has had solo shows in New York City at OK Harris Gallery, San Francisco at Haines Gallery and Gallery 16, the Richmond Art Center, and the Oakland Museum.
-For the past 15 years, Milgrim has been a member of Mercury 20 Gallery and an active participant in the Bay Area arts community through exhibition and curation.
+Milgrim is active in the Bay Area arts community and exhibits her work at Mercury 20 Gallery in Oakland.

 In depth interview with Kathleen King on my work: https://mercurytwenty.com/interview-with-mercury-twenty-artist-charlie-milgrim/